osrf/gazebo_tutorials/dem/tutorial.md

 Next, we are going to describe one method for obtaining a DEM file of a specific region of interest.

-[http://glcf.umd.edu/ Global Land Cover Facility] maintains a high-resolution digital topographic database of Earth.
-Go to its [http://glcfapp.glcf.umd.edu:8080/esdi/index.jsp Search and Preview tool] and you will see something similar to the image below.
+[Global Land Cover Facility](http://glcf.umd.edu/) maintains a high-resolution digital topographic database of Earth.
+Go to its [Search and Preview tool](http://glcfapp.glcf.umd.edu:8080/esdi/index.jsp) and you will see something similar to the image below.
 Every terrain patch has a unique path and row that you should know before using the tool.
 We'll use QGIS to discover the path/row of our region of interest.

 [[File:glcf_search_tool.png|640px]]

-[http://www.qgis.org/ QGIS] is a cross-platform open source geographic information system program that provides data viewing, editing, and analysis capabilities.
-Download QGIS following the [http://www.qgis.org/en/site/forusers/download.html instructions detailed on the QGIS website].
+[QGIS](http://www.qgis.org/) is a cross-platform open source geographic information system program that provides data viewing, editing, and analysis capabilities.
+Download QGIS following the [instructions detailed on the QGIS website](http://www.qgis.org/en/site/forusers/download.html).

 Open up QGIS, click on the left column icon labeled ''WMS/WMTS layer'', click on ''Add default servers'', select ''Lizardtech server'', and then, press the ''connect'' button.
 Select the ''MODIS'' value and press ''Add''.
 Close the pop-up window.
 The next step is to add another layer with all the different patches available.
 Download [http://landsat.usgs.gov/documents/wrs2_descending.zip this shapefile] and decompress it in any folder.
 Go back to QGIS and press ''Add Vector Layer'' (left column icon).
 Press ''Browse'', and select your previously uncompressed wrs2_descending.shp file.
 Press OK in the window that opens.
 Now, you'll see both layers on the main window.
 Let's change the transparency of the wrs2_descending layer to be able to see both layers at the same time.
 Double click on wrs2_descending layer, and then, modify its transparency value to something around 85%.